Stone Brewing Co.: History

 In Summer 2014, the company announced plans to open Stone Brewing Berlin in the German capital.
 A 100 hectoliter brewery with onsite can filling in Berlin Mariendorf went into operation in June 2016.
 At that time, Stone Berlin began distributing Stone IPA and Arrogant Bastard Ale to Austria, the Baltics, Denmark, Finland, France, Ireland, Italy, Netherlands, Northern Ireland, Poland, Spain, Sweden, Switzerland, and the United Kingdom.
 In 2016 a corner of Stone Brewing Berlin opened as a full restaurant and gardens, Stone Brewing World Bistro & Gardens - Berlin.
 In April 2019 the entire Stone Brewing - Berlin operation was sold to Scotland-based BrewDog.

-On October 8, 2014, sources indicated Stone Brewing had chosen Richmond, VA as the site for its first brewery in the eastern United States.
-The other two finalists for the brewery were Columbus, Ohio, and Norfolk, VA.
+On October 8, 2014, sources indicated Stone Brewing had chosen Richmond, Virginia, as the site for its first brewery in the eastern United States.
+The other two finalists for the brewery were Columbus, Ohio, and Norfolk, Virginia.
 Virginia Governor Terry McAuliffe made the formal announcement about the new brewery on October 9, 2014.
 The brewery held the opening of the Stone Company Store Richmond in March 2016 and began brewing, kegging and bottling Stone IPA in July 2016.

-In May 2016, the company announced plans to open a tap room and 10-barrel brewing system in Napa, California, the heart of California's Wine Country.
+In May 2016, the company announced plans to open a tap room and 10-barrel brewing system in Napa, California.
 The facility is housed in the historic Borrero building in downtown Napa and opened in May 2018.

 On February 12, 2018, Stone filed a lawsuit against MillerCoors, the makers of Keystone beer, alleging that they were attempting to co-opt their name after a brand revamp that emphasizes the word "Stone" on the sides of their products.

-Beginning in 2018, Stone's legal representatives systematically alleged trademark infringement against any organization that used the word Stone or Bastard in the name of the company or product.
-Many of the companies are unrelated to the beer industry.
-Over 90 objections have been filed to date.

 In June 2022, Stone and Sapporo Breweries announced that they had reached an agreement for Sapporo to purchase Stone Brewing for $168 million, with the purchase expected to close in August 2022.
 The sale did not include Stone Distributing, which is set to become its own independent company.